Broadcasting the sounds of the diaspora

 Kikelomo Oludemi: Sustainability now more than ever, climate change has obviously been a very impactful topic, and I think even the combination with music with that.
 There’s the Asa Baako Festival that we aim to work with, which takes place in the western region of Ghana.
 Their whole ethos is prompting conversations around sustainability and climate change and improving education and awareness of this in the West African context.
 This is something that feels urgent, when you look at the news with conflicts around the world and politic and economic crises on top of that, it feels a bit doom and gloom, so this is something where I want to act.

-And then all the causes you see the younger generations fighting for, climate change of course but also women’s rights, Trans rights, LGBTQ+ rights, equality for ethnic minorities etc. Sometimes you want to split yourself into pieces to be able to help and promote change in all of these things, but, as I said, working with causes and initiatives that are working for that, and joining forces to find creative and innovative ways to bring a lot of these topics to the forefront and to prompt conversation.
-I think change always starts with conversation, and that is also one of the things we want to foster with Oroko, to have conversations, open people’s mind and bring new ideas in, looking for new ways to make a change even if it’s small for now.
+And then all the causes you see the younger generations fighting for, climate change of course but also women’s rights, Trans rights, LGBTQ+ rights, equality for ethnic minorities, etc. Sometimes you want to split yourself into pieces to be able to help and promote change in all of these things, but, as I said, working with causes and initiatives that are working for that and joining forces to find creative and innovative ways to bring a lot of these topics to the forefront and to prompt conversation.
+I think change always starts with a conversation, which is also one of the things we want to foster with Oroko: to have conversations, open people’s minds and bring new ideas in, looking for new ways to make a change if it’s small for now.

-In 2020, Oroko Radio was one of the first organization to receive the Moleskine Foundation’s Creativity Pioneers Fund, becoming part of the Creativity Pioneers network.
-Today, Oroko Radio provides a stage for local musicians, DJs, thinkers, moderators, and content creators: an independent hub for expression of self and thought through sound.
+In 2021, Oroko Radio was one of the first organizations to receive the Moleskine Foundation’s Creativity Pioneers Fund, becoming part of the Creativity Pioneers network.
+Today, Oroko Radio provides a stage for local musicians, DJs, thinkers, moderators, and content creators: an independent hub for the expression of self and thought through sound.
 It also serves as a platform for the content generated through the Oroko Artist Residency.